-While it may surprise you, your vehicle functions similarly to how the human body functions.
+While it may surprise you, your vehicle functions similarly to the human body.
 When you get sick and don’t take care of yourself, your health typically gets worse.
 Sometimes, it can affect other parts of your body too.
-Likewise, when you are seeing signs of failure, not taking care of the issues will make it worse.
+Likewise, when you are seeing transmission failure signs, not taking care of the issues will make it worse.
 It can also affect other parts of the vehicle such as the driveshaft and suspension.

-8 Tips to Help You Prevent Transmission Failure
+8 Tips to Prevent Your Transmission from Failing

 #1 Check Your Transmission Fluid Regularly